melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 ^^^^^^^^^^^^^^^^^^^

 To work with static True3D data and/or fuse various surfaces together, we must add them to the storage.
-Storage is administered by tool ``vts`` that takes care of adding tilesets to storage.
-The :ref:`glue`\s will not be generated, since we are using just one surface.
+Storage is administered by tool ``vts`` that takes care of adding tilesets to storage and subsequent fusion.
+In our case, there are no other datasets in the Storage so there will be no fusion and the operation will be instantaneous.

 Now we are ready to add our cities 3D tileset as remote tileset to the Storage.
-The tiles will be eventually downloaded from URL specified in ``vts --add`` command.
+This means that tileset will not be phisically copied into Storage - which is useful for large tilesets like this one - but the tiles will be downloaded on demand from URL specified in the ``vts --add`` command.

 .. code-block:: bash

   vts /var/vts/store/stage.melown2015 --add \
       --tileset http://[SERVER]/store/melown2015/stage/tilesets/melown-cities-cz --bottom

 Creating a storage view
 """""""""""""""""""""""